 How Does Role Association work?

-An important ground-rule to keep in mind is that only Project Roles of the same type (i.e. with the same Role Name*) can be associated with one another.
+An important rule-of-thumb is that only Project Roles of the same type (i.e. with the same Role Name*) can be associated with one another.
 Once you've got two of the same Role added to the Project, simply:

 - Hover over the "parent" Role you want to add to, and select the "Associate Role(s)" option from the "..." menu.

-- Check the box next to each Role of the same Name you'd like to Asssociate and click "Confirm".
+- Check the box next to each Role of the same Name you'd like to Associate and click "Confirm".